simontreanor/FSharp.Finance.Personal/docs/algorithms.md

 > ```Array.solveNewtonRaphson``` is an alternative implementation of the solver function that is optimised for calculating APRs.

-### Simple (or actuarial) interest method
+### Actuarial interest method

-For the simple method, once a solution is found, we have our initial payment schedule detailing the days and amounts to be paid, plus a few statistics based on this information.
+For the actuarial method, once a solution is found, we have our initial payment schedule detailing the days and amounts to be paid, plus a few statistics based on this information.

 ### Add-on interest method

-For the add-on method, we run the solver a second time, taking the total interest from the simple method and using it as the initial interest balance for the new calculation.
+For the add-on method, we run the solver a second time, taking the total interest from the actuarial method and using it as the initial interest balance for the new calculation.
 However, with a non-zero initial interest balance, bearing in mind that payments are applied to interest balances first, this has the effect of maintaining a higher principal balance for longer, and therefore the final principal balance is again non-zero.
 So we have to adjust the payments to compensate for this, and recursively generate the schedule until the final balance is just below zero again.
 This gives